-The function toSpine also requires cases for Type and Dynamic, but converting types or dynamics into the Spine view is entirely straightforward, as the following example cases demonstrate:

-'''

-toSpine\ (Type\ a')\ (Type\ a) = Type\ 'As'\ "Type" \diamond (a:Type\ a) toSpine\ Dynamic\ (Dyn\ x\ t) = Dyn\ 'As'\ "Dyn" \diamond (x:t) \diamond (t:Type\ t) .

-'''

-In the first line above, a' is always equal to a, but the Haskell type system does not know that, so we do not enforce it in the program.
+Type :: $Type \ a \rightarrow Type \ (Type \ a)$ $Dynamic :: Type \ Dynamic \ .$ The function toSpine also requires cases for Type and Dynamic, but converting types or dynamics into the Spine view is entirely straightforward, as the following example cases demonstrate: $toSpine\ (Type\ a')\ (Type\ a)\ =\ Type\ 'As'\ "Type"\ \diamond\ (a:Type\ a)$ $toSpine\ Dynamic\ (Dyn\ x\ t)=Dyn\ 'As'\ "Dyn"\ \diamond\ (x:t)\ \diamond\ (t:Type\ t)\ .$ In the first line above, a' is always equal to a, but the Haskell type system does not know that, so we do not enforce it in the program.
+The output of does not know that, so we do not enforce it in the program.
 The output of show Dynamic (Dyn (Node Empty 2 Empty) (Tree Int)) is now the string "((Dyn (((Node Empty) 2) Empty)) (Tree Int))", and comparing the dynamic value to itself using eq Dynamic Dynamic yields indeed True, incorporating a run-time type equality test.

-8 Conclusions

-The SYB approach has been developed by Peyton Jones and Lämmel in a series of papers [1, 19, 20].
+8 Conclusions 16 The SYB approach has been developed by Peyton Jones and Lämmel in a series of papers [1, 19, 20].
 Originally, it was an implementation of strategic programming [14] in Haskell, intended for traversing and querying complex, compound data such as abstract syntax trees.

-The ideas underlying the generic programming extension PolyP [2] go back to the categorical notions of functors and catamorphisms, which are independent of the data type in question [21].
-Generic Haskell [22] was motivated by the desire to overcome the restrictions of PolyP.
+R. Hinze, A. Löh, and B. Oliveira The ideas underlying the generic programming extension PolyP [2] go back to the categorical notions of functors and catamorphisms, which are independent of the data type in question [21].
+Generic Haskell [22] was motivated by the desire to overcome the restrictions of PolvP.
 Due to the different backgrounds, it is not surprising that SYB and generic programming have remained difficult to compare for a long time.
 The recent work on generic views [12, 23] has been an attempt to unify different approaches.
 We believe that we bridged the gap in this paper for the first time, by presenting the Spine data type which encodes the SYB approach faithfully.

 Our implementation handles the two central ingredients of generic programming differently from the original SYB paper: we use overloaded functions with explicit type arguments instead of overloaded functions based on a type-safe cast [1] or a class-based extensible scheme [20]; and we use the explicit spine view rather than a combinator-based approach.
 Both changes are independent of each other, and have been made with clarity in mind: we think that the structure of the SYB approach is more visible in our setting, and that the relations to PolyP and Generic Haskell become clearer.
 We have revealed that while the spine view is limited in the class of generic functions that can be written, it is applicable to a very large class of data types, including GADTs.

-Our approach cannot be used easily as a library, because the encoding of overloaded functions using explicit type arguments requires the extensibility of the Type data type and of functions such as toSpine.
+Our approach cannot be used easily as a library, because the encoding of overloaded functions using explicit type arguments requires the extensibility of the Tupe data type and of functions such as toSpine.
 One can, however, incorporate Spine into the SYB library while still using the techniques of the SYB papers to encode overloaded functions (see the technical report [8] for more details).

-In this paper, we do not use classes at all, and we therefore expect that it is easier to prove algebraic properties about SYB (such as $mapT\ copy = copy$ where $copy\ = id$ is the identity traversal) in this setting.
-For example, we believe that the work of Reig [24] could be recast using our approach, leading to shorter and more concise proofs.
+In this paper, we do not use classes at all, and we therefore expect that it is easier to prove algebraic properties about SYB (such as mapT copy = copywhere copy = id is the identity traversal) in this setting.
+For example, we Acknowledgements We thank Jeremy Gibbons, Ralf Lämmel, Pablo Nogueira, Simon Pevton Jones, Fermin Reig, and the four anonymous referees for several helpful remarks. believe that the work of Reig [24] could be recast using our approach, leading to References shorter and more concise proofs.